Satishhhh989/PROTOTYPES/README.md

 # PROTOTYPES
-You can install those files on your mobile or pc and can opten the demo apps using your browser for now
+You can download those files on your mobile or pc by clicking three dots loaded after clicking the file name open the demo app using your browser for now